gemmadifederico/enrichedcc/README.md

 ```python
 python Econformance.py Logs/Scenario1/logNormal.xes Logs/Scenario1/logFreq.xes Logs/Scenario1/logDur.xes
 ```
+All the models derived by the application of the process discovery algorithms are saved in the folder /Models.
 The fitness values obtained by the application of the confromance checking are saved in the Results.csv file.